The NHS recommends that adults have an eye test every two years – not only to check changes in vision but also to check the health of their eyes.

 Book an OCT scan

 OCT (Optical Coherence Tomography) is a hospital-grade eye scan that helps us to view the structures of your eye in even greater detail.
-Using light waves to create a 3D image of your eye, it can help our opticians to spot signs of eye health issues up to four years earlier than traditional methods.
+Using light waves to create a 3D image of your eye, can help our opticians spot signs of eye health issues up to four years earlier than traditional methods.

-Try our frames on virtually
+Try our frames virtually

 Your contact lens appointment

-If you’re coming in for a contact lens appointment it will be a bit different to
+If you’re coming in for a contact lens appointment it will be a bit different to an eye test, especially if you’re new to contact lenses, but we’ll guide you through the process.